ZachBray/simple-binary-encoding-wiki/Cpp-OTF-User-Guide.md

 ## Listener - Encapsulation of a Decoding Engine

-Instances of this class may be reused for different buffers as well as different Ir.
+Instances of the `Listener` class may be reused for different buffers as well as different Ir.
 The methods use a fluent style for composition.

 The basic usage pattern is:
-- Instantiate a `Listener`
+- Instantiate a `Listener`.
+This can be on the stack or via `new`, etc.
 - Set the `Ir` to use for the decoding that describes the data format
 - Pass in a pointer to the start of the data along with the length of the data in bytes
 - Subscribe callbacks for `Field`, `Group`, `Error`, and `OnCompleted` events.
 When called, `Listener::subscribe` initiates the decoding of the message.
 Thus all callbacks come from the calling thread.